 Not all the collection is on show so you might see Arp and Calder brushing against more recent bits by Sui Jianguo, Takis and Tàpies.
 You will definitely see a rather stunning mosaic by Chagall and a garden of Miro sculptures full of impish Iberian jollity before you head back to Nice with its Provencal physicality and older, rather staid promenade life-style, like Eastbourne with added garlic and glass of rosé.

 It is a charming old town with a properly communal beach.
-You’d have a perfectly fine time here without thinking of concrete, Dada artists or the role of women in art and architecture.
+You could have a perfectly fine time here without thinking of concrete, Dada artists or the role of women in art and architecture.
 But look a little further, beyond the bulk of Imperial Britain at the seaside, and watch the work of two creative ladies, Eileen Gray and Marguerite Maeght, emerge into the brightest sunshine.

 Matthew Loukes, well-travelled lover of Modernism, is the author of the Slim Gunter detective novels, published by Soul Bay Press www.soulbaypress.com He travelled to the South of France to Nice Airport with British Airways.
 To apply for the right to produce this or use any part of this c Modern Shows feature please contact Lucy@modernshows.com.
 Modern Shows produces Midcentury Modern, Midcentury East, The Modern Marketplace and Inside Modernism

 Unmissable, important and controversial.
 Academics are still arguing over the restoration.
 Go see for yourself

 Has a good claim to be the best early 20th century art gallery anywhere.
 The building is a masterpiece